sophiebaud11/simple/README.md

 1. Once you click on "Slash Commands" in the left-hand sidebar, you'll see a "Create New Command" button, which you should click.
 2. Now you need to make some choices.
-    1. You'll need to give your command a name, well just use `/simple` for now
+    1. You'll need to give your command a name, we'll just use `/simple` for now
     2. for the request URL, you'll need to paste in your Heroku URL and then add on a route.
 We'll use `/simple-slash`.
 Once you do this you may be prompted to reinstall your app, and you can go ahead and do this.
 3. Once Slack is pointed at your `/simple-slash` endpoint, you need to create a route (and make sure that it's running on Heroku, not just on your `localhost:3000`, because Slack can't see `localhost:3000`).
 So go ahead and add a `POST` route to your `routes/index.js` file:
     ```